Moel y Garnedd

-Moel y Garnedd (Bare Hill of the Cairn) is a hill within the Snowdonia National Park in Gwynedd, North Wales.
+Moel y Garnedd (bare hill of the Cairn) is a hill within the Snowdonia National Park in Gwynedd, North Wales.

 Location and Summit View

 Moel y Garnedd is a member of the Arenig range, with Arenig Fawr lying approximately 4 mi to the west.
 It is the high point of an area of moorland known as the Gwastadros.
 On a clear day Snowdon and the Glyderau can be seen in a gap near Arenig Fach and Mynydd Nodol, 21 mi away.
 Carnedd y Filiast, Moel y Gydros and Moel Emoel are to the north / northeast, with the more distant Mwdwl-eithin on the Denbigh Moors peeking over the horizon, 12 mi away.
 To the east are the Clwydian Range summits of Moel y Gamelin and Moel Morfydd, along with Cyrn-y-Brain, a spur of Esclusham Mountain of which its twin radio towers are just discernible 22 mi away on a clear day.
-Cadair Berwyn and Bala Lake are to the east / southeast, and to the southwest is Aran Benllyn, Cadair Idris and Dduallt.
+Cadair Berwyn and Llyn Tegid (Bala Lake) are to the east / southeast, and to the southwest is Aran Benllyn, Cadair Idris and Dduallt.
 The furthest feature visible is Fron Hafod hill, within the Llandegla Forest, 22 mi distant.